adjust/ios_sdk/doc/web_views.md

 ### <a id="background-tracking">Background tracking

-The default behaviour of the adjust SDK is to pause sending HTTP requests while the app is on the background.
+The default behaviour of the adjust SDK is to pause sending HTTP requests while the app is in the background.
 You can change this behaviour in your `AdjustConfig` instance:

 ```js